 In Mitchell v.
 Allestry (1676), the plaintiff was run over by two untamed horses the defendants were breaking in a public square.
-The plaintiff initially brought an action claiming that the defendants "did negligently permit" the horses to run over her.
-But at the first trial "the evidence as to the negligence" went against the plaintiff, and she was non-suited.
-She then brought a second suit, in which, as counsel for the defendant said, her "own declaration excused" the defendants of that "negligence," because it said "that on account of their ferocity they could not govern them, but that they did run upon her."
-The first suit failed because the evidence-given that the plaintiff did not challenge the defendants' antecedent decision to break horses in a public square-showed that the harm was both accidental and inevitable.
+The plaintiff initially brought an action claiming that the defendants õdid negligently permitö the horses to run over her.
+But at the first trial õthe evidence as to the negligenceö went against the plaintiff, and she was non-suited.
+She then brought a second suit, in which, as counsel for the defendant said, her õown declaration excusedö the defendants of that õnegligence,ö because it said õthat on account of their ferocity they could not govern them, but that they did run upon her.ö The first suit failed because the evidence-given that the plaintiff did not challenge the defendantsø antecedent decision to break horses in a public square-showed that the harm was both accidental and inevitable.
 The court (Hale, C.B.) pointed out, however, that the plaintiff could sue again on a different theory.
 This accordingly illustrates the way in which some decisions about precautions were governed only by accident, while others were also governed by inevitability.
-In the prevention of injury and not reprisal.
-Apprehension is good enough for private defense.
-Every man has the right to defend himself when it is urgent.
-The person may not have to wait till he gets a blow from someone else.
-He may strike before that.
-But one is not justified in using sword to repel a blow.
-But if the person is attacked with a deadly weapon, he can defend himself with any weapon.
-"When a man strikes at another within a distance capable of the latter being struck to resist it, and he is justified in using such a degree of force as will prevent a repetition".
-But in case of verbal provocation blow is not justified.
-The person on the defensive can use as much force as is reasonably necessary.
+In the Nitro Glycerine[15] case, the defendantsø office, which they had rented from the plaintiff and the defendants proceeded to open the case for examination but the nitro glycerine which was present had already exploded.
+All present were killed and the building was badly damaged.
+The defendants were held not liable õin the absence of reasonable ground of suspicion, the contents of the package offered them for carriageö and that, they were õwithout such knowledge in fact and without negligence.ö